BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Choose "2 of 3" and touch "Next"
    1. "Print All Shares", using the defaults for a Summary Page and coupons on individual pages.
 Be sure you're not printing double-sided!

-**Resilience Improvement: Use MicroSD Cards for SSKR Backup.** The following optional[^16] procedure will increase the resilience of your recovery backup by making an additional copy of your SSKR shares to MicroSD.
+**Suggested Resilience Improvement: Use MicroSD Cards for SSKR Backup.** The following optional[^16] procedure will increase the resilience of your recovery backup by making an additional copy of your SSKR shares to MicroSD.

 1. [  ] Attach Your SD Card Reader for iPhone to Your iPhone
 1. [  ] Insert MicroSD Card #1[^18].